-Cleveland Browns schedule takeaways:
+Cleveland Browns schedule this week

 - Their Week 13 bye is set between difficult matchups against the Baltimore Ravens (Nov.
 28 and Dec.
 12).

-Browns roster outlook
+Cleveland Browns roster outlook

 All our predictions are based on the Browns keeping and starting these key players: